Xóchitl Ugarte

 Xóchitl Ugarte Fonseca (born April 21, 1979) is a Mexican voice actress.
 She is best known as the Latin American Spanish voice of Misty in Pokémon, Eris in a later dub of The Grim Adventures of Billy and Mandy, Emily in Thomas and Friends, Vanessa Leeds in a later dub of Robotech: The Macross Saga, Dana Sterling in a later dub of Robotech Masters and Aelita in the Latin American Spanish dub of Code Lyoko.
 She was also the Spanish-dubbed voice of Elizabeth Swann in the Pirates of the Caribbean film series and the Christy Carlson Romano's character Ren Stevens in Even Stevens.
-She was married to Gerardo García.
+She is the niece of fellow voice actor Eduardo Fonseca and the sister of fellow voice actors Víctor Ugarte and Gaby Ugarte and was married to Gerardo García.

 As seen, her most usual roles involve tomboyish and strong-willed young women.